erangakapukotuwa/php-mvc-framework/README.md

 ## Todos

   * Integrate PHPUnit to the framework and introduce test driven development methodology to the framework.
-  * Introduce multiple a modular architecture.
+  * Introduce a multiple modular architecture.
-  * Make controller methods to always return a json object.
+  * Make controller methods to always return a json object(REST API) where can be always access with a ajax post request.
   * Make View section fully html, javascript, Ajax.